CODES

 Models in underwear or lingerie surrounded by or next to fully clothed models may suggest a power imbalance and be found to be exploitative or degrading.

 Material can be found to be exploitative or degrading even where the model is looking confident where the model is being depicted as a product or commodity or the focus on body parts is not relevant to the product or service being advertised.
-Advertising which used sexual appeal and suggests that a person is a product, or that they
+Advertising which used sexual appeal and suggests that a person is a product, or that theyexist only for the enjoyment of others has been found to breach this section of the Code.
+Likewise, advertising which uses attractive models in revealing clothing, where the use of the model is not relevant to the product, has been found to be exploitative.

 ‘Focusing on body parts’ can include a close-up, multiple close-ups or long-still on breasts or buttocks or cropping in such a way as to emphasise these body parts.
 Such focus on body parts is not acceptable unless used to advertise relevant products and services.